History of the Baltimore Orioles: Front office changes

 Following the disappointing 2005 season, it was clear major changes needed to be made within the Orioles.
-In the front office, Executive VP Jim Beattie was not re-signed, allowing Mike Flanagan to become the sole GM of the Orioles.
-Shortly after, Jim Duquette was hired as Vice President of Baseball Operations, which was Flanagan's previous position.
+In the front office, Executive VP Beattie was not re-signed, allowing Flanagan to become the sole general manager.
+Shortly after, Jim Duquette was hired as vice president of baseball operations, which was Flanagan's previous position.
 Duquette made it clear at his signing that he reported to Flanagan, so the "two-headed GM" will not exist anymore.
-The Orioles also fired assistant General Manager Ed Kenney and asked for the resignation of Dave Ritterpusch, Director of Baseball Information Systems.
+The Orioles also fired assistant general manager Ed Kenney and asked for the resignation of Dave Ritterpusch, the director of baseball information systems.

 Coaching staff changes

 There were also drastic changes in the Orioles coaching staff.
 Perlozzo was named the new manager, and unlike Mazzilli, was given full freedom to name his coaching staff.
 Perlozzo led off strong by convincing Atlanta pitching coach Leo Mazzone, who had revolutionized the careers of many pitchers in Atlanta, to become the pitching coach for the Orioles.
-He retained hitting coach Terry Crowley and first base coach Dave Cash.
-Former base coach and 1983 World Series MVP Rick Dempsey replaced the late Elrod Hendricks as the bullpen coach, with Tom Trebelhorn resuming third base coach.
+He retained Crowley as hitting coach and Cash as first base coach.
+Former base coach and 1983 World Series World Series MVP Award Rick Dempsey replaced the late Elrod Hendricks as the bullpen coach, with Tom Trebelhorn resuming third base coach.
 Perlozzo rounded out his staff with former Cubs and Phillies manager Lee Elia as the bench coach.